De Bérangier au lonc cul: Summary

 The story begins when a rich earl marries his daughter off to a young peasant and makes him a knight.
-For the first ten years of the marriage the knight lazes around, ignoring the code of chivalry.
+For the first ten years of the marriage, the knight lazes around, ignoring the code of chivalry.
 When his wife, tired of his lazy attitude, speaks of the greatness of the knights in her family, the husband decides to prove himself worthy.
 He dresses in armour and goes into the forest on horseback.
 Once in the forest, he hangs his shield on a tree and beats it until it looks as if it has been in a great battle.
 The knight returns to his wife, shows her his battered armour, and brags about his victories.
 After a few such trips, the wife begins to wonder why the knight himself is unscathed, unlike his armour.
 The next day, she suggests he take servants with him.
 When he refuses, the lady dresses in armour and follows him into the forest.
 When she sees him beating his own shield, she threatens to kill him for his dishonourable actions.
 The knight does not recognize his wife's voice.
 He begs for pity and offers to do anything to avoid a fight.
 His wife, disguised as a knight, gives him the option of jousting with her, in which he will surely die, or kissing her arse.
 Out of cowardice, the knight chooses to kiss her arse.
 She climbs off her horse and pulls down her trousers.
 While the knight should have recognized her female genitalia, he remarks that she has a long arse.
-Before she leaves, she tells him, "I'm Bérangier of the Long Arse, Who puts shame to the faint hearted."
+Before she leaves, she tells him, "I'm Bérangier of the Long Arse, / Who puts shame to the faint hearted."
 The wife returns home and sleeps with a valiant knight.
 When her husband arrives from the forest, he rebukes her.
 However, that was his last demeaning remark to her.
 She tells him she met Bérangier and learned of her husband's cowardice.
-To protect his own name, the knight is forced to succumb to his wife's wishes.
+To protect his name, the knight is forced to succumb to his wife's wishes.
 Her cleverness allows her to do as she pleases for the rest of her life, and her husband lives in shame.